MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2022

+- Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization). [[paper]](https://arxiv.org/abs/2209.07263)
+  - Zhenyu Zhu, Fanghui Liu, Grigorios G Chrysos, Volkan Cevher. *NeurIPS 2022*
+  - Key Word: Lazy Training; Neural Tangent Kernel.
+  - <details><summary>Digest</summary> We study the average robustness notion in deep neural networks in (selected) wide and narrow, deep and shallow, as well as lazy and non-lazy training settings.
+We prove that in the under-parameterized setting, width has a negative effect while it improves robustness in the over-parameterized setting.
+The effect of depth closely depends on the initialization and the training mode.
+In particular, when initialized with LeCun initialization, depth helps robustness with lazy training regime.
+In contrast, when initialized with Neural Tangent Kernel (NTK) and He-initialization, depth hurts the robustness.

 - Normalization effects on deep neural networks. [[paper]](https://arxiv.org/abs/2209.01018)
   - Jiahui Yu, Konstantinos Spiliopoulos.
   - Key Word: Normalization.